 1. Donald Trump signed the stimulus checks

-Millions of paper stimulus checks issued by mail in the first two rounds of stimulus do bear the president’s name but not his signature.
-The checks are actually signed by Vona Robinson, an official with the Treasury Department’s Bureau of the Fiscal Service.
-The president’s name does, however, appear in all caps on the face of the stimulus checks, next to the image of the Statue of Liberty.
+Millions of paper stimulus checks issued by mail in the first two rounds of stimulus do bear the ex-president’s name but not his signature.
+The checks were actually signed by Vona Robinson, an official with the Treasury Department’s Bureau of the Fiscal Service.
+The president’s name does, however, appear in all caps on the face of the first two stimulus checks, next to the image of the Statue of Liberty.
 If you receive a stimulus check with Donald Trump’s signature, it’s a fake.
 The third stimulus check does not display the name of Trump’s successor, President Joe Biden.

 2. You had to file a tax return to get a stimulus payment

 Absolutely not.
 The IRS used the most recent tax return you filed to determine your eligibility to receive a stimulus check.
 But the IRS also went to great lengths to ensure that those not required to file tax returns also got their checks.
 At the urging of AARP, the IRS worked closely with the Social Security Administration (SSA) and the Department of Veterans Affairs (VA) to make sure that non-filers who received benefits from SSA — including benefits for survivors, the disabled (SSDI) and Supplemental Security Income (SSI) recipients — or the VA got a check.
 It also rolled out a tool on irs.gov called, logically, “Non-Filers: Enter Payment Info Here.”
-Don't use the tool if you intend to file a 2019 return, due by July 15.
+The tool is not active for the third stimulus check.

 Nope.
 To quote the IRS coronavirus economic impact information center: “No, the payment is not income and taxpayers will not owe tax on it.
 The payment will not reduce a taxpayer's refund or increase the amount they owe when they file their 2020 tax return next year.
 A payment also will not affect income for purposes of determining eligibility for federal government assistance or benefit programs.”

-For the first two rounds of stimulus checks, as long as you're 17 or older and aren't claimed as a dependent on someone else’s tax return, you're eligible for a stimulus check.
-Whether or not you're in school doesn't matter.
-You must also meet the income requirements.
-To receive a full $1,200 stimulus payment your adjusted gross income (AGI) must be at or below $75,000 for individuals and $150,000 for married couples filing joint returns.
-Most college students won't have to worry about this.
-What they do have to worry about is being claimed as a dependent by their parents.
-That negates their eligibility to receive a stimulus check.
+For the first two rounds of stimulus checks, as long as you were 17 or older and weren’t claimed as a dependent on someone else’s tax return, you were eligible for a stimulus check.
+Whether or not you were in school didn’t matter.
+You also had to meet the income requirements.
+To receive a full stimulus payment, your adjusted gross income (AGI) had to be at or below $75,000 for individuals and $150,000 for married couples filing joint returns.

-The IRS has already pushed out 140 million stimulus payments, either by paper check, direct deposit or prepaid debit card.
+The IRS has already pushed out millions of stimulus payments, either by paper check, direct deposit or prepaid debit card.
 Nevertheless, some people who were entitled to a stimulus payment haven't gotten one, possibly because their income was too low for them to file taxes.
-The IRS will continue to make payments in 2020.
-To get your payment, use the Non-Filers: Enter Payment Info Here tool.
-If you don't receive a payment this year, or your payment is in the wrong amount, you can claim the missing money when you file a tax return for 2020 next year.
+If you didn't receive a payment last year, or your payment is in the wrong amount, you can claim the missing money when you file a tax return for tax year 2020.